expinc/sunagent/docs/API_REFERENCE.md

 }
 ```

+### Append File

+Append some content to an existing file.

+Method: ```POST /file/append```

+Parameters:

+* path: Absolute path to the file.

+Body: Binary content of the file if it is a regular file.

+Status:
+- 200 OK: File content appended.
+- 400 Bad Request: Corrupted file content.
+- 404 Not Found: File not found.
+- 500 Internal Server Error: Request failed.

 ### Delete File

 Delete a file.
 If the specified path is a directory, the files under it will also be deleted if parameter *recursive* is true, otherwise it will fail.